thehedgefrog/ctrs-documentation/docs/radio-programming/motorola.md

 - General:
     - Secure Operation: `Software`
     - *Secure Algorithms*:
-        - Check the boxes for the Keys you will be loading
+        - Check the boxes for the algorithms you will be loading (as available in the radio's flashcode)
     - Keyloading Source: `KVL`
 - Encryption Key List:
     - Create as many rows matching the number of keys you will be loading
     - Key Name should match
-    - CRR# needs to be the Decimal format value
+    - CKR# needs to be the Decimal format value
 #### Trunking Configuration > Trunking Personality
-Selcet the Personality that contains the Talkgroups you will be assigning the keys.
+Select the Personality that contains the Talkgroups you will be assigning the keys to.

 - Talkgroup *Per talkgroup*
     - Secure / Clear Strapping: `Select` or `Secure` depending on your system's requirements